John H. Noble

-John H. Noble (September 4, 1923 – November 10, 2007) was an American survivor of the Soviet Gulag system, who wrote two books which described his experiences in it after he was permitted to leave the Soviet Union and return to the United States.
+John H. Noble (September 4, 1923 – November 10, 2007) was an American survivor of the Soviet Gulag system, who wrote several books which described his experiences in it after he was permitted to leave the Soviet Union and return to the United States.

 Early life and education

 Noble was born in Detroit, Michigan.
 His father, who was born in Germany, came to the U.S. as a Seventh-day Adventist missionary in 1922.
 Finding contradictions in church teachings, he eventually left the church.
 His mother, a photographer, worked in a photo-finishing company in Detroit and his father became the owner of the company.
 The Nobles eventually built the company to become one of the top ten photo-finishing companies in the U.S. His father was an acquaintance of a German camera manufacturer who wanted to immigrate to the U.S. and offered to trade his camera factory in Dresden for the Nobles’ company.
 The German company, which was already notable and would later create landmarks such as the Praktica, became a major international brand, employing 600 workers at the business’ peak.

 The Nobles stayed in Nazi Germany during World War II and survived the Allies' firebombing of Dresden in February 1945.